omer-sm/tamnoon/guides (new)/the state and methods.md

 As you can see, we are storing the user's name, the message the user is currently typing, and the messages.

+_Note: The state should not have string keys, only atoms._

 ## Methods

 When we want something to happen, we need to trigger _methods_.
 Methods are the client's way of interacting with the server.
 Tamnoon comes with a few different built-in methods for interacting with the state and for implementing PubSub functionality (more on that later):